-Children's Hospital Colorado's Heart Institute is nationally ranked for heart care and surgery by U.S. News & World Report, treating patients from across the country.
-Here, over 300 cardiac experts work together to provide care for all kinds of congenital and acquired heart diseases.
+Nationally ranked for heart care and surgery by U.S. News & World Report, Children's Hospital Colorado's Heart Institute sees patients from across the country.
+Here, hundreds of our cardiac experts work together to provide care for all kinds of congenital and childhood heart diseases.

-As a leader in pediatric heart care, our Institute is the largest in the region, treating over 20,000 patients each year.
-And because we're dedicated to training tomorrow's leaders, our heart fellowship program has educated more than 100 pediatric cardiologists who are changing the lives of children with heart disease across the country.
+As a leader in pediatric heart care, our Institute is the largest in the region, treating more than 20,000 patients each year.
+And because we're dedicated to training tomorrow's leaders, our heart fellowship program has educated hundreds of pediatric cardiologists who are changing the lives of children with heart disease across the country.

 We are also one of only eight stand-alone pediatric research centers in the country and we are committed to improving the lives of all kids and families with heart disease.